Comping Real Estate – House Comps – How Do I Comp A House?

 Of course, there are instances where this type of floorplan arrangement is the norm, a four-story townhome, for example.

 Comping Bedrooms & Bathrooms

 The number of bedrooms and bathrooms should be similar to the comps for the size of the property you are comparing.
 If a subdivision has primarily 5/3/2 and 3000ft houses and the subject house is a 2/1/1 at 3000ft, its value will not be comparable to the 5/3/2 at 3000ft.
 There will be significant value deductions for fewer bedrooms, bathrooms, and garage spaces, and the desirability drops dramatically.

 Lot size should be noted, though larger lots and corner lots do not necessarily equate to a higher value outside of new home sales.
 It may be a salability factor where buyers would choose one property over another but not pay more for it.

 Rural lots of an acre or more affect value, and one acre compared to five acres will have a substantial difference in value.

 No matter what type of property, similar properties used for value analysis should have similar lot sizes in order to give a good comparative market analysis.

 The Age Of The Property

-There can be circumstances in which the age range should be plus or minus five years of the subject property, and other times fifteen years is acceptable.
+There can be circumstances in which the age range should be plus or minus five years of the subject property, and at other times fifteen years is acceptable.

-In some cases, a new home is worth more than an old home.
+Sometimes, a new home is worth more than an old home.